MostafaMamouni/bcm-guide/train-your-cluster.md

-create 3 users, give them nice names ;), and two groups, `gpuproject-gp`, `cpuproject-gp`. each group should have only one user. `gpuproject-gp` group have an exclusive access to the directory `/projects/gpuproject`, `cpuproject-gp` group have an exclusive access to the directory `/projects/cpuprojects`, still one user without a group!, let it alone :D. make sure of those last things by trying to access the directories with users don't the access rights.
+create 3 users, give them nice names ;), and two groups, `gpuproject-gp`, `cpuproject-gp`. each group should have only one user. `gpuproject-gp` group have an exclusive access to the directory `/projects/gpuproject`, `cpuproject-gp` group have an exclusive access to the directory `/projects/cpuprojects`, still one user without a group!, let it alone :D. make sure of those last things by trying to access the directories with users don't have the access rights.

 turn-in: the output of, `cmsh -c "user; ls"`, `cmsh -c "group; ls"`, `ls -l /projects/gpuproject` , `ls -l /project/cpuproject`, use the command `id` on each user and send the output.